devmashud/devmashud/README.md

 ---

-> “Strive not to be a success, but rather to be of value.” – Albert Einstein
+> “The pursuit of knowledge elevates a civilization.” – Ibn Khaldun(RH)